 - Enhanced and efficient resource utilization as compared to the VMs

 - Easy scaling and resizing the container limits; scaling can be done on the go without the need to reboot

 - Faster provisioning and faster start times for containers in comparison to the VMs

 - Granular resource provisioning and ability to share resources among containers present on the same host

-- Container teplates that are publically available and based on the Docker packaging standard that simplifies the process of creating new images for specific projects
+- Container templates that are publicly available and based on the Docker packaging standard that simplifies the process of creating new images for specific projects

 Starting Point : GlassFish Server In A VM